 After my year in Australia, I needed to come back to the US to finish my final semester at Arizona State University- and I was ready to think ahead for where I would go next.
 I started applying to internships and graduate programs for all the big companies- Uber, Google, Twitter, Facebook, etc., and as I'm sure you can imagine, I had literally zero success.
 I reached out to a colleague from Vision6 who had previously left the company to make the move to Amsterdam to work at Booking.com.
 When I asked him how he enjoyed the company and living in Amsterdam, he responded enthusiastically and told me that Booking actually also offered a graduate program, and he'd be happy to connect me with a recruiter if I was interested.
 Within a month and a half, I had gone through three rounds of interviews, flew out to Amsterdam for the final round, and got the job.

-I spent a year in the graduate program at Booking before getting promoted this past June to an official "core" UX designer- but let me assure you, I had the same expectations to live up to, if not more, during my time as a graduate.
+I spent a year in the graduate program at Booking before getting promoted June 2018 to an official "core" UX designer- but let me assure you, I had the same expectations to live up to, if not more, during my time as a graduate.
 Booking has been an incredible learning experience both design-wise and career-wise, and I've gotten to work on some really cool projects, including an internal tool to build chatbot flows, a portal for vendors to sell products to hotels, and now, my latest challenge, tackling the Indonesian market.
 Career-wise, coming from the US, its been incredible to work in such a large, multi-cultural organization, and grow from the challenges that come with that.